 A primary strength of the school is without question the harmonious relationship between community and school.
 The resulting synergy creates a school environment that is not only positive, but productive.
 The Mission Parent Teacher Organization (PTO) provides tens of thousands of dollars each year toward classroom supplies, educational field trips, and other opportunities that would not be available otherwise.

 In 2004, the residents of the district voted to approve a $300,000 bond for upgrades to technology and facilities.
 This provides student access to the technological support necessary for them to thrive in today's academic climate.

-Also, Mission students enjoy full time music and art programs.
-These programs are into their fourth year and are currently funded through the next two years.
-Due to these programs our students have experienced competing in California's Great America's "Music in the Park" in Santa Clara California in both Choral and Band.
-Last year, our students art projects were entered into an art contest.
-Several of those entries were selected to be published in the 2012 edition of "Celebrating Art" published in Smithfield Utah.
+Mission students enjoy full time music and art programs.
+These programs are into their sixth year and are currently funded through the next three more years.
+Due to these programs, our students have experienced competing in California's Great America's "Music in the Park" in Santa Clara, California, in both Choral and Band.
+Student art projects have entered into art contests.

-These opportunities are a direct result of the collegial relationship that exists between all stakeholders.
+These and more opportunities are a direct result of the collaborative relationship that exists between all stakeholders.
 It is this close bond between, parents, community members, students and staff that has created the culture of success which exists in our district.